 - how much you can charge for the extra work.

-Many conflicts regarding marketing contracts are about the scope of work.
-Be specific about what you will provide so that you can reduce misunderstandings and better protect your agency from costly legal disputes.
+Many conflicts regarding marketing contracts concern the scope of work.
+Accordingly, be specific about what you will provide to reduce misunderstandings and better protect your agency from costly legal disputes.

-You may want to be paid regularly, or be paid on a performance basis.
-For example, you may want to issue a monthly invoice for any work done in the previous month to be paid within 30 days.
+- regular payment – for example, you may want to issue a monthly invoice for any work done in the previous month to be paid within 14 days;

-Your terms of payment must include actions you will take if the client fails to pay for your services.
-For example, you may want to reserve the right to stop work if you have not been paid within a certain number of days.
+Your payment terms must include actions you will take if the client fails to pay for your services.
+For example, you may want to reserve the right to stop work or charge interest if your client fails to pay you within a certain number of days.

-If the client still has not paid, you may want to:
+If the client still has not paid, you may want to engage debt collectors and recoup the fees of the debt collector or legal fees from your client.

-Sometimes clients may dispute an invoice.
-It is a good idea to include a clause that makes the client pay for services not in dispute, so you are still paid for some work.
+In some instances, clients may dispute an invoice.
+It is a good idea to include a clause that makes the client pay for the services that are not in dispute, so you are still paid for the portion of the work that is uncontested.

-Confidentiality obligations should be mutual so that your client will keep your confidential information secret.
-When a contract expires, both you and the client must return each other’s confidential information.
+Confidentiality obligations should be mutual so your client will keep your confidential information secret.
+In your contract, you should also include what happens when a contract is terminated.
+You and the client often return or destroy each other’s confidential information, subject to any legal requirements.

 5. Dispute Resolution